Fine-grained domain counting and percolation analysis in 2D lattice systems with linked-lists: Disordered Bose-Hubbard model

 \subsection{DBHM Hamiltonian}

 The DBHM Hamiltonian of the 2D square optical lattice is \cite{fisher_89, niederle_13, pal_19}

-where, except for $\tilde{\mu}_i$ the model parameters have the same meaning as the BHM Hamiltonian in Eq.(\ref{bhm}).
-Here, the effective chemical potential $\tilde{\mu}_i=\mu - \epsilon_i$ is site-dependent, and $\epsilon_i\in[-\Delta, \Delta]$ is a univariate random number to simulate diagonal disorder.
+where, except for $\tilde{\mu}_i$, the model parameters have the same meaning as the BHM Hamiltonian in Eq.(\ref{bhm}).
+Here the effective chemical potential $\tilde{\mu}_i=\mu - \epsilon_i$ is site-dependent, and $\epsilon_i\in[-\Delta, \Delta]$ is a univariate random number to simulate diagonal disorder.
 The parameter $\Delta$ denotes the strength of the disorder.
 In the experiments, the disordered lattice potential is generated by shining a speckle beam \cite{clement_05,clement_08, white_09}.

-The ground state phase diagram of the DBHM exhibits the quantum phases determined by the competition between the hopping energy $J$, the interaction energy $U$ and the disorder strength $\Delta$.
-For a moderate $\Delta$, when $J/U$ is small, the strong onsite repulsion favours the incompressible MI phase and atoms are pinned to the sites.
-For large $J/U$, the large hopping strength favours the compressible SF phase and atoms are itinerant.
+The ground-state phase diagram of the DBHM exhibits the quantum phases determined by the competition between the hopping energy $J$, the interaction energy $U$, and the disorder strength $\Delta$.
+Then, like in the BHM, we use the SGMF method to obtain the quantum phases and their characteristic order parameters.
+For a moderate $\Delta$, when $J/U$ is small, the strong onsite repulsion favors the incompressible MI phase and atoms are pinned to the sites.
+For large $J/U$, the large hopping strength favors the compressible SF phase and atoms are itinerant.
 In the intermediate $J/U$ the two phases are separated by the BG phase.
-As mentioned earlier, the BG is characterized by SF islands in the background sea of insulating MI phase.
+As mentioned earlier, the BG phase is characterized by SF islands in the background sea of insulating MI phase.
 These islands impart finite number fluctuations $\delta n_{p,q}$ to the BG phase.
 Hence, $\delta n_{p,q}$ is an order parameter to distinguish the BG phase from the number coherent MI phase.
-For the site $(p,q)$
+For the site $(p,q)$,

 where the expectation value $\langle .. \rangle$ is taken with respect to the ground state.
 At the BG-SF phase boundary, the SF stiffness $\rho_s$ is the relevant order parameter to differentiate the BG and SF phases.
 It denotes the finite energy required to alter the phase of the wavefunction of the system.
 Since the SF phase is phase coherent, it exhibits a stiffness or resistance for the phase change.
-So, $\rho_s$ is non-zero in the SF phase.
-But, it is zero in the MI and BG phases.
-To compute the $\rho_s$, we impose a twisted boundary condition along the $x$ direction, transforming the hopping terms as \cite{gerster_16}
+So, $\rho_s$ is nonzero in the SF phase.
+But, it is zero in the MI phase and nonzero but small in the BG phase.
+To compute $\rho_s$, we impose twisted boundary condition.
+It modifies the hopping terms by introducing Peierls phase factors \cite{byers_61, shastry_90, roth_03, gerster_16}.
+For the DBHM, we impose twisted boundary condition along the $x$ direction and transform the hopping terms as \cite{roth_03, gerster_16}